Previous Exhibits 2009

 November 5 - January 29

-Art from UC Denver Faculty, Staff and Students
+Art from CU Denver Faculty, Staff and Students

 The first juried exhibition had an abundance of submissions so there are two shows to accomodate all of the artists.